day8/re-frame-template/README.md

 # re-frame-template

-This is a Leiningen template for quickly creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).
-It will only take you 60 seconds to create your first re-frame app and start editing it.
+This is a `Leiningen` template for creating a [re-frame](https://github.com/day8/re-frame) application scaffold (client only).
+It will take you 60 seconds to create your first re-frame app and start to edit it.

-When creating your application, you can pick and choose what "extras" you'd like included into the scaffold - "extras" like libraries to do routing, debugging and CSS.
+You can pick and choose what "extras" you'd like included into the scaffold - "extras" like libraries to do routing, debugging and CSS.

 ## Before You Start

-You'll need to install Clojure and Leiningen (a build tool) by following [these instructions](https://purelyfunctional.tv/guide/how-to-install-clojure/).
+You'll need to install `Clojure` and `Leiningen` (a build tool) by following [these instructions](https://purelyfunctional.tv/guide/how-to-install-clojure/).

 ## Basic Usage